Isle of Eigg Visitor Guide

 History

+People have been living on Eigg (pronounced ‘egg’) since the Bronze Age, and traces of ancient weapons including knives, axes, and arrowheads, have been dated from around the Neolithic era.
 In many ways, there are a lot of similarities between Eigg and the islands of Orkney and Shetland in the far north.
-But where those islands are really quite desolate, Eigg has plenty of woodlands to complement its wild and remote areas.
+But where those islands are quite desolate, Eigg has several woodlands to complement its moorland.

 Saint Donnan established a monastery at Kildonnan along with a large number of his followers, and historical evidence suggests this monastery thrived for many years until the Picts massacred them in 617 AD.
+The remains of Viking settlers have also been discovered on Eigg, most notably an elaborately decorated silver and bronze sword handle that was found near Kildonnan.

-Suffice it to say, this wee island has a lot of stories to tell, but the most notorious event in Eigg’s history occurred in 1577 with the massacre at the Cave of Frances.
+Suffice it to say, this wee island has a lot of stories to tell, but the most notorious event in its history occurred in 1577 with the massacre at the Cave of Frances.
+At this time, the Ranald clan was hosting the MacLeod clan on Eigg.
+Unfortunately, the MacLeods began taking advantage of the local Eigg women and in retaliation, the Ranalds rounded them up and set them adrift at sea.

-The MacLeods found as much combustible material as they could and set it alight outside the cave entrance so that everyone inside died of slow asphyxiation from the billowing smoke.
+After a few days of fruitless searching, the MacLeods were ready to depart but just as they were leaving, they noticed one of the islanders hiding near the cave entrance.
+The MacLeods then found as much combustible material as they could and set it alight outside the cave entrance so that everyone inside died of slow asphyxiation from the billowing smoke.

 Things to Do

 Wildlife Watching: The Isle of Eigg is a paradise for wildlife enthusiasts.
-Spot an array of bird species including golden and white-tailed eagles, puffins, and buzzards.
+Spot an array of bird species, including golden and white-tailed eagles, puffins, and buzzards.
 In addition, seals are often seen basking on the shores, and with luck, you might see dolphins, porpoises, and even minke whales in the surrounding waters.

 Walk on the Singing Sands: This stunning white shell beach is named after the strange sound the sand makes underfoot in dry weather.
 Along with this phenomenon, the beach is a tranquil spot for picnics, swimming, and soaking in the spectacular views of the Isle of Rum.